frankkopp/FrankyGo/README.md

 Just configure a new engine in the UCI interface pointing to the executable of FrankyGo.
 If necessary use command line options to find config file, logs folder and opening books folder.

-To configure the engine, the search and evaluation a config file can be used.
+To configure the engine (log level, search and evaluation features and parameters, etc.) a config file can be used.
-Default place to look for it is ./config.toml
-Use command line option "-config" to change location
+Default place to look for it is ./config.toml.
+Use command line option "-config" to change the location.

 Also helpful:
 * logs files are stored in folder "../logs" or folder defined by cmd line option "-logpath"